aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 ---
-title: Migrate external Redis®* databases to Aiven for Dragonfly®
+title: Migrate external Redis®* or Valkey databases to Aiven for Dragonfly®
 ---

 import DragonflyLimitations from '@site/static/includes/dragonfly-limitations.md';
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Migrate your external Redis® databases to Aiven for Dragonfly® using the Aiven Console's intuitive wizard for a smooth transition, enhancing your data storage and management capabilities.
+Migrate external Redis® or Valkey databases to Aiven for Dragonfly® using the Aiven Console migration tool.

 :::important
 The migration of databases from Google Cloud Memorystore for Redis is